ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-08-roadmaps-and-pathways/index.md

 ## Evolutionary Pathways

 In the ever-evolving world of cryptocurrencies, predicting the future is a difficult task.
-Traditional roadmaps often fail meet their goals or adapt to the rapid changes in the landscape and become outdated or inaccurate.
+Traditional roadmaps often fail to meet their goals or adapt to the rapid changes in the landscape and become outdated or inaccurate.
 Acknowledging this reality, it's not only principal-compatible, but more pragmatic to focus on a general sense of direction rather than pretending to know the destination.

 This is where the concept of a "pathway" comes into play, capturing the spirit of Ethereum Classic's decentralized, emergent development approach.
 Unlike top-down decision-making imposed by centralized roadmaps, an evolutionary pathway allows for innovative ideas to emerge organically from anywhere within the community and be implemented if they gain consensus.